Beating Around the Bush

-For the AC/DC song of the same name, see Highway to Hell.

 "Beating Around the Bush" is a pop song written by Wayne Burt and recorded by Australian blues, rock and R&B band Jo Jo Zep & The Falcons.
 The song was released in July 1976 as the second single from the soundtrack to the 1976 film Oz.
 It was later included on Jo Jo Zep & The Falcons' debut studio album, Don't Waste It (1977).

 The song peaked at number 73 on the Kent Music Report in Australia.